 Being in a partnership means responsibility and management is shared and so is the profit, on which tax is paid separately on each share.

-A partner does not necessarily mean a physical being, it can be a limited company for example who count as a ‘legal person’ and can also be a partner.
+A partner does not necessarily mean a physical being, it can be a limited company for example who counts as a ‘legal person’ and can also be a partner.

-The three main steps in setting up a business partnership is to:
+The three main steps in setting up a business partnership are to:

 You are not required to draw up a partnership agreement, but it is usually a good idea to set out all the conditions under which you have agreed to start the business.

-The liabilities, ownership, sharing of profits and conditions on partners wanting to leave are all outlined on the partnership agreement document.
+The liabilities, ownership, sharing of profits, and conditions on partners wanting to leave are all outlined in the partnership agreement document.

 Partners are required to register as self-employed and submit a separate tax return.
-Usually all partners are fully responsible for all debts owned by the business.
+Usually, all partners are fully responsible for all debts owed by the business.

 Much like a limited company, the LLP model protects its members’ assets limiting their liability to however much they have invested in the business and any personal guarantees they may have given when raising loans.

 As in an ordinary partnership, the members’ share of profit is taxed as income – each member must register with HMRC as self-employed.
 LLPs must also register at Companies House and there should be a members’ agreement stating what share of the profit each member should receive.